Borknab/cs4245-project/docs/index.md

 - <p align="justify">Getting the satellite images for each Italian province, for the period of 2010-2015.
 That involved filtering out MODIS data based on the geometry per each province retrieved from the <a href="https://developers.google.com/earth-engine/datasets/catalog/FAO_GAUL_2015_level2">FAO GAUL dataset</a>;</p>

 - <p align="justify">Getting actual crop yields per province, for the period of 2010-2015.
 The model essentially solves a regression task - it outputs a crop yield (bushels per acre) per specific time period, given the preprocessed satellite image data.
-Hence, it was crucial to get the actual soybean crop yields to later on assess the model's performance.
+Hence, it was crucial to get the actual soybean crop yields to later on assess the model's accuracy.
 Consequently, the data were retrieved from The Italian National Institute of Statistics [2];</p>

 - <p align="justify">Converting the retrieved yields from quintals per hectare per bushels to acre;</p>